Power in logarithm

 1. Take the logarithm with the same base on both sides of the equation.

-The base will be the original base - the one on which the log power is applied.
+The base will be the original base - the one which the log power is applied to.

-This is a completely technical step where we write log on both sides of the equation.
+This is a purely technical step where we write the log on both sides of the equation.
 The content of the log will be the original data.

 2. Use the rule loga(ax)=xlog_a (a^x)=x

-3. Create a common base between the 22 equation factors to reach a solution.
-If one of the bases is X, we will want to convert it to the other base.
+3. Create a common base between the 22 equation factors in order to determine the solution.
+If one of the bases is X, we convert it to the other base.

 4. Solve the logs that can be solved and convert them to numbers.